My Furry Family

 I thought it was high time that I made the animals their own page, since I often post pictures of them and talk about them.

-Fatty is eighteen years old, and she acts like it.
+Fatty is nineteen years old, and she acts like it.
 One of my friends found her as a kitten in an alley when she was only a month old, I snuck her home under my shirt and we’ve been together ever since.
 She spent a solid 3-4 years of her life trying to kill me, when I first brought her home I couldn’t even sleep with her in the room because she would attack my face.
 She would lie in wait in the hall, and as I walked to the bathroom in the morning, she would run out and bite the backs of my legs.
 Eventually she calmed down to where she would only bite me if I tried to touch her for more than five seconds.
 In hindsight she sounds like a monster, but I never considered getting rid of her (or declawing her, that would’ve just resulted in more biting and a pissier cat).
 Now that she’s old she still swipes at me, but it’s half-assed.
 She’s still pretty spry, the only way her age shows is that she can’t really jump anymore, so all of our windowsills have holes in them from her sinking her claws in and hoisting herself up.
 She’s my little old bitchface and I love her.

-Genghis and Gozer are eleven years old, they are brother and sister and came from my parents neighbors barn cat.
+Genghis and Gozer are twelve years old, they are brother and sister and came from my parents neighbors barn cat.
 I told Brian he was going to get to pick one, but in reality I had already picked these two out.
 He almost wanted a cat besides Genghis, but that cat wasn’t interested in him, and now Genghis is totally the love of his life.
 They used to be friendly and play, but as Genghis gets older she gets more crotchety and now hates everyone who doesn’t have hands to pet her with.
 They also look so different, a lot of people don’t believe they’re related!

 Gozer is long, skinny, and was possibly sent to earth by aliens to observe humans.
 He is just weird.
 He eats everything, is very good at stealing food right out from under your hands, and then he will probably puke it up.
 He’s obsessed with straws, so no fast food sodas will be left unturned in this house.
 He threw up on my old laptop and it leaked into the screen, so I had to internet through a veil of cat puke for a year.
 He is the most lovey cat, always looking for a way to sneak into your lap as soon as you sit down.
 He is also the most tolerant of the dogs.
 He’s the only cat who catches mice (but they’re indoors so this isn’t something he does often), and somehow we trained him to sit in a chair at the table during dinner if he wants food (and then he is rewarded with small scraps of cat-friendly food).